scipy-lectures/scientific-python-lectures/intro/numpy/array_object.rst

    >>> a[::-1]
    array([9, 8, 7, 6, 5, 4, 3, 2, 1, 0])

-For multidimensional arrays, indexes are tuples of integers:
+For multidimensional arrays, indices are tuples of integers:

 .. sourcecode:: pycon